Light, airy, and drizzled with a homemade lemony glaze, these Lemon Muffins are perfect for breakfast, brunch, or even a snack!

 - 2 tablespoons fresh lemon juice

-Preheat oven to 350 degrees F. Lightly grease or line a muffin pan with paper cups.
+- Preheat oven to 350 degrees F. Lightly grease or line a muffin pan with paper cups.
 Set aside.

-In a large bowl combine the flour, sugar, baking powder, baking soda and salt.
+- In a large bowl combine the flour, sugar, baking powder, baking soda and salt.
 In a medium bowl combine the buttermilk, melted butter, eggs, zest, lemon juice and vanilla.
 Add in combined liquid ingredients with dry and mix just until combined.

-Scoop into prepared muffin pan and bake for 15-20 minutes or until tops spring back when lightly touched.
+- Scoop into prepared muffin pan and bake for 15-20 minutes or until tops spring back when lightly touched.
 Cool before frosting, if desired.

-FOR THE GLAZE: Combine the powdered sugar and lemon juice in a small bowl.
+- Combine the powdered sugar and lemon juice in a small bowl.
 Drizzle over cooled muffins.

-TO FREEZE: Freeze muffins (without the glaze) for up to 3 months.
+- FREEZER FRIENDLY: Freeze muffins (without the glaze) for up to 3 months.
 Allow to thaw overnight before adding optional glaze.